yasir2000/openwrt-oldwiki-md/WAP54GHowto.rst

 '''!!!WARNING!!!'''
 I know two different WAP54G models.
 Look at the rear of your AP.
 If the reset button is close to the left antenna, your AP will accept OpenWRT.
-If the reset button is next to the ethernet connector (left side of the ethernet connector), you'll brick your AP with OpenWRT.
-This version of WAP54G only works with the original Linksys firmwares (except 2.06) for me.
-If you install the Mustdie or Freya firmwares (based on 2.06), your LAN will not work, but WLAN will, so that you can upload a different firmware via WLAN.
-If you install OpenWRT, both LAN and WLAN will die.
+If the reset button is next to the ethernet connector (left side of the ethernet connector), you'll brick your AP with OpenWRT (**unless using patches made by nbd**).
+If you install OpenWRT without these patches, both LAN and WLAN will die.
+See bottom section for v2 instructions and info.
 '''!!!WARNING!!!'''

  1., Enable boot_wait.
 I did this by installing Sveasoft Freya firmware and enabling telnet on the web page, so that I got a prompt on the AP. telnet to the AP and issue the following two commands: ''nvram set boot_wait=on; nvram commit''.
 Before flashing openwrt, make sure the AP is in AP mode and you can connect it via wireless!
 Test it or you'll brick your AP!